-The wider your band warp, the more heddles you will need to hold in a fixed position the 'Heddled' (anchored) warp threads.
+The wider your band warp, the more heddles you will need to hold the 'Heddled' (anchored) warp threads in a fixed position.

-You may find that you need more heddles than come with your Kairos Inkle Loom (some pre-installed, the rest in a plastic bag in the shipping box.
+than come with your Kairos Inkle Loom (some pre-installed, the rest in a plastic bag in the shipping box.